City Guide to Milan, Italy | Must See Attractions & Public Transportation

 After our visit to Zurich, we went on the Bernina Express, one of our bucket list train rides.
 So, since the train ended in Tirano, Italy, and Milan is only a two-and-a-half hour train ride along Como Lake, it seemed like the perfect place for us to go to next.
 We were excited to see Milan, as it would be our first stop in Italy during our European travels.
 While Milan is known as the Manhattan of Italy and the fashion capital of the world, it’s not all business.
 There’s art and culture to be seen there as well.
 It’s home to Da Vinci’s world famous painting, Last Supper, one of the best opera houses in the world, Teatro alla Scala, and to one of the largest Christian churches in the world, the Milan Cathedral (Duomo di Milano).

 We arrived in the late afternoon, after a full day of traveling by train.
 Not that we’re complaining; the views from each train we were on (Zurich to Chur, The Bernina Express, and then Tirano to Milan) were spectacular.
 It’s just that, while traveling and sightseeing seems glamorous (and it is!), it can be tiring and at times difficult.
 Especially, when we’re doing it long-term, and in a new city, on average, every two weeks.
 We arrived at the central train station in Milan, Milano Centrale.
-We were ready to stretch our legs a bit, and although we’d be taking the Metro to our Airbnb on the other side of town, we decided to walk a bit around the neighborhood.
-(If you’re new to Airbnb, click through our link and save $40 off your first stay, and we’ll get credit too!)
+We were ready to stretch our legs a bit, and although we’d be taking the Metro to our Airbnb (use our link and save up to $40 off your first stay!) on the other side of town, we decided to walk a bit around the neighborhood.
 As we’ve said many times before, walking a city is a great way to really get to know it beyond the tourist attractions.

 Milan wasn’t what we expected.
 From the area we walked, mind you it was far from the newest or most upscale neighborhood, the area seemed to have passed its prime and times seemed to be hard for people living there.
 Still, as every city does, even the worst streets have a flavor of the city and a charm to them.
 As our long day of travel started to wear on us, we headed to the nearest metro station with strong thoughts of crashing into a comfortable bed.